Edgar-Donk/edgar-donk.github.io/README.md

 >>>s.lookup('Horizontal.Scale.slider', 'troughcolor')
 '#c3c3c3'
 ````
+That wasn't too bad, we had to know that the widget had orientation, which had to be written with a capital first letter.

-That wasn't too bad, let's try a widget with an auxiliary class such as LabelFrame:-
+Let's try a widget with an auxiliary class such as LabelFrame:-
 ````
->>>b=ttk.LabelFrame(None)
+>>>b=ttk.LabelFrame(None) # no properties are being set
 >>>b.winfo_class()
 'TLabelframe' # you noticed it's a small f didn't you, TLabelframe
 >>>s.layout('TLabelframe')